It's Fall BBQ Season! What's Grilling?

 How to Smoke Salmon: Smoked Salmon Recipe

 Smoking salmon is actually a very simple task, as you’ll see with our easy smoked salmon recipe below.
 It just requires some planning and time.
-If you want to smoke salmon on Saturday, start preparing on Friday.
-I’ve tried various recipes, but the one below is the best one I’ve made yet.
-The ingredients for…
+Read the details below.

 Angry BBQ is reader supported.
 We may earn a small commission through products purchased using links on this page.

-Smoking salmon is actually a very simple task, as you’ll see with our easy smoked salmon recipe below.
+Smoking salmon is a straightforward task, as you’ll see with our easy smoked salmon recipe below.
 It just requires some planning and time.
 If you want to smoke salmon on Saturday, start preparing on Friday.
-I’ve tried various recipes, but the one below is the best one I’ve made yet.
+I’ve tried various recipes, but the one below is the best I’ve made.

-The ingredients for a smoked salmon brine are simple, and you typically have these sitting in your cupboard already.
+The ingredients for a smoked salmon brine are simple; you typically have these sitting in your cupboard already.
 The only thing you will probably have to shop for is some fresh salmon.

 Smoking Salmon Overview